Symantec reveals WhatsApp and Telegram exploit that gives hackers access to your personal media

 Cybersecurity company Symantec found an exploit that could allow WhatsApp and Telegram media files — from personal photos to corporate documents — to be exposed and manipulated by malicious actors.

-The security flaw, dubbed Media File Jacking, stems from the time lapse between when media files received through the apps are written to the disk and when they are loaded in the apps’ chat user interface.
+The security flaw, dubbed Media File Jacking, stems from the time lapse between when media files received through the apps are written to a disk and when they are loaded in an app’s chat user interface.
 Given the perception that security mechanisms like end-to-end encryption render this new generation of IM apps immune to privacy risks, this threat is especially significant.

 WhatsApp and Telegram are collectively used by more than 1.5 billion people.
 Before going public with the discovery, Symantec notified Telegram and Facebook/WhatsApp about the Media File Jacking vulnerability.
 Symantec said its malware detection engines, which power Symantec Endpoint Protection Mobile (SEP Mobile) and Norton Mobile Security, detect apps that exploit the described vulnerability.